KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 1. **Keep the shared context fresh**: Maintain the updated architecture diagrams so ongoing work on the orchestrator and TypeScript stages stays aligned.
 2. **Lean on the shared utilities**: Continue building new functionality on the consolidated HTTP/Git/FS/rate-limiter toolkit established in P2.1 to avoid regressions.
-3. **Keep parity guardrails active**: The [P2.3 rollout plan](pipeline/p2.3-rollout-plan.md) is complete; continue running the comparison harness to monitor the TypeScript stage while we iterate on new checks.
+3. **Keep parity guardrails active**: The [check modules reference](pipeline/check-modules-reference.md) consolidates the fixtures, rule inventory, and harness follow-ups—review it periodically while we iterate on new checks.
 4. **Add tests alongside migrations** to prevent regressions and make future refactors safer.

 ### Recurring documentation tasks